 While traditional grocery growth remains flat compared to value and club stores, consumers are still turning to these channels for weekly trips.
 Retail-ready packaging provides efficiencies for retailers for stocking and by reducing store staff hours.
 The ideal retail-ready package is a shipping package that also acts as a shelf-ready solution, requiring store staff to simply tear a top perforation to display the product on-shelf.

 Instead of having to slide individual products on pegs or put packages neatly on shelves, products display tidier and easier with retail-ready packaging.
 The shredded cheese industry, for instance, is one industry that was completely improved with the combination of consumer-convenient standup pouches with retail-ready boxes, finding efficiencies in shipping and stocking, and reducing damaged goods and waste at retail.

 How to win with retail-ready

-- “Maximize the experience for consumers.”
-It’s not only important to capture the shoppers’ attention in store, but provide them with a positive total brand experience from the time they select the product, to how they store it in their homes, and how they reclose the packages.
+Enhance the consumer experience.
+It’s not only important to capture the shoppers’ attention in store but provide them with a positive total brand experience from the time they select the product, to how they store it in their homes, and how they reclose the packages.

-- “Maximize the experience for retail staff.”
+Enhance the retailer experience.
 Make it easy for staff to open the package and do research on how your packaging performs.
-The inner packages should remain in place so adjustments do not need to be constantly made by store staff.
+The inner packages should remain in place so that adjustments won’t need to be made constantly.

-- “Engage suppliers early.”
+Talk to your suppliers early on.
 Always work closely with packaging suppliers involved to ensure your retail-ready box and pouch are optimized correctly.
 Know your customer’s requirements as well as the consumers’ needs.
 Shelf dimensions need to be accounted for, as well as room for pouch reclose features, and more.

 Find new opportunities with SUP + RRP